 It may be argued that this product is not very flexible, and is both a very expensive and an unduly risky way to purchase protection.

-here's what you need to be aware of:
+Here's what you need to be aware of:

 The value of your policy is linked to your fund selection.
-The value of these funds can fall as well as rise and is not guaranteed.

 If you make a withdrawal and your policy value is not sufficient to cover future policy and benefit charges, your policy may lapse and all benefits will stop.